EnemigoPython/random_spanish/README.md

 # random_spanish
 Using Selenium, generates a set of words to study by translating to and from English and Spanish.

+# BS4 BRANCH
+Check out the BS4 branch for a revamped model of this project.

 # SITES SCRAPED
 Wikipedia (en) random article feature to source words